Travel and Re-entry

 - a valid Form DS-2019 signed for travel by a responsible officer of your Exchange Visitor Program*

 - a valid J-1 visa stamp in the passport

 - updated proof of funding as listed on the DS-2019

-* If the OIA issued your DS-2019, it must be signed on the back by staff from the OIA.
+* If The ISSO issued your DS-2019, it must be signed on the back by staff from The ISSO.
 If your form was issued by another Exchange Visitor Program (Fulbright, LASPAU, AID) you should contact that organization directly regarding travel signatures.

 H-1B and O-1 Visa Holders

 - an original I-797 Approval Notice from Department of Homeland Security that is valid for a period beyond the anticipated travel

 - a valid H-1B or O-1 visa stamp in the passport